LiskArchive/lisk-legacy-docs/tutorials.md

 - how to create a sendable transaction object of the new type, and send it to the network.

 ## Hello World
-A hello world application of the alpha SDK.
+A hello world application built using the alpha SDK.

 Explains how to create a new transaction type from scratch.